RenrenRihitoRayo/dpl/README.md

 ## Introduced new flags

-Certai  flags has been added.
+Certain flags has been added.
 See `dpl help`

 ## The great renaming